-The amount reflected as due to shareholder is a demand promissory payable to the Chief Executive of the company.
+The amount reflected as due to shareholders is a demand promissory note payable to the Chief Executive of the company.

-During the nine month period ended June 30, 2023, interest expense of \$9,437 (June 30, 2022 - \$11,464) has been recorded as a result of this loan.
-During the nine month period ended June 30, 2023 \$60,000 (June 30, 2022 - \$12,300) of the loan was repaid to the shareholder.
+During the six month period ended March 31, 2024, interest expense of \$2,516 (March 2023 - \$6,382) has been recorded as a result of this loan.
+During the six month period ended March 31, 2024, \$7,000 (March 2023 - \$53,000) of the loan was repaid to the shareholder.

 The Company extended the term of the outstanding shareholder's demand promissory notes.
-The shareholder's loan has been extended to January 15, 2023 at a fixed rate of 6% per annum paid (or accrued) semi-annually.
-The consolidated principal together with any accrued interest will become due and will be paid in full on demand so long as such payment does not reduce the company's ability to complete its product development work plan for any given 12 month period from the date of repayment.
+The shareholder's loan has been extended to September 30, 2024 at a fixed rate of 6% per annum paid (or accrued) semi-annually.
+The consolidated principal together with any accrued interest will become due and will be paid in full on demand so long as such payment does not reduce the company's ability to complete its product development work plan for any given 12 month period from the date of repayment